troystribling/BlueCap/README.md

 ### Service Scanning with timeout

-CentralManager can scan for advertising peripherals with a timeout.
+BlueCap CentralManager can scan for advertising peripherals with a timeout.
 TimedScannerator methods are used to start a scan instead ob the CentralManager methods.
 The declarations include a timeout parameter but are otherwise the same,

 ```swift
 // Scan promiscuously for all advertising peripherals